-Commit ttee Membership Membei rs must be available to meet the last Tuesday evening of each month.
-Please number commit tees in order of your preference.
+Comm ittee Membership Membe ers must be available to meet the last Tuesday evening of each month.
+Please number commi ittees in order of your preference.
 You will be assigned to one.
-Grounds and Facilities Plan projects such as spring clean-up, playground equipment installation, etc. Boosters Organize several fundraising projects throughout the year Family Fun Plan one special event for the school's families Hospitality Coordinate refreshments for specials events Moral Focus Plan ongoing activities and projects related to the monthly virtues Staff Appreciation Plan and coordinate Teacher Appreciation Day and other events to recognize the Plan and coordinate Teacher Appreciation Day and other events to recognize the staff Technology Advisory Group Support the NHA Master Technology Plan by increasing computer literacy Ambassadors Assist with events to attract families to the school Library Coordinate efforts for volunteers to help with library administrative duties · Commit ttee Support Opportunities nclude a wide variety of tasks and time commitments.
-Many are one-time opportunities Grounds and Facilities - Assist by raking, planting, building, and cleaning Boosters - Assist with fundraisers (e.g., distribution of goods and bag rolling) Family Fun Day - Assist with set-up, clean-up, or other tasks Hospitality - Bring cookies or other refreshments for one or more special events Library - Cover, repair, or shelve books; read and review books; or assist at Book Fair Moral Focus - Assist with projects as needed at one or more activities Staff Appreciation - Bring food or other items for events Technology Advisory Group - Support the NHA Master Technology Plan by increasing computer literacy Ambassadors - Assist with events to attract families to the school Anibassadors - Assist with events to attract ramifies to the school Other (Opportunities Other C Lunch/Playground Supervision Supervise classes during lunch or recess on a weekly, bi-weekly, or monthly basis Middle School Hall Supervision Music Assist with music programs (e.g., decorating, organizing) Office Help Assist office staff as needed Physical Education Assist with Field Day, Mileage Club, or intramurals
+Grounds and Facilities Plan projects such as spring clean-up, playground equipment installation, etc. PTA Boosters Organize several fundraising projects throughout the year Family Fun Plan one special event for the school's families Hospitality Coordinate refreshments for specials events Coordinate refreshments for specials events Moral Focus Plan ongoing activities and projects related to the monthly virtues Staff Appreciation Plan and coordinate Teacher Appreciation Day and other events to recognize the staff Tachardama Adaina a Carana Technology Advisory Group Support the NHA Master Technology Plan by increasing computer literacy Ambassadors Assist with events to attract families to the school Moral Focus Library Coordinate efforts for volunteers to help with library administrative duties coordinate error to rotaliteers to help with tistary daministrative dates Comm ittee Support Opportunities include a wide variety of tasks and time commitments.
+Many are one-time opportunities.
+Grounds and Facilities - Assist by raking, planting, building, and cleaning Boosters - Assist with fundraisers (e.g., distribution of goods and bag rolling) Family Fun Day - Assist with set-up, clean-up, or other tasks Library - Cover, repair, or shelve books; read and review books; or assist at Book Fair Technology Advisory Group - Support the NHA Master Technology Plan by increasing computer literacy Ambassadors - Assist with events to attract families to the school Other Opportunities Lunch/Playground Supervision Supervise classes during lunch or recess on a weekly, bi-weekly, or monthly basis Music Assist with music programs (e.g., decorating, organizing) Office Help Assist office staff as needed Physical Education Assist with Field Day, Mileage Club, or intramurals Assist with Field Day, Mileage Club, or intramurals Community Partners Community i al tilei 3

-$[\]ensuremath{^{}}$ Denotes areas which include some tasks that may be completed at home.
+^{} Denotes areas which include some tasks that may be completed at home.